-Club membership fees are collected twice a year, at the beginning of the Summer and Winter seasons.
-1st April & 1st October respectively as laid out in the table below.
+Full club membership fees are collected twice a year, at the beginning of the Summer and Winter seasons on 1st April & 1st October.

-Currently we accept cash, cheques & BACS payment.
+Currently we accept cash, card & BACS payment.

 In all cases the Treasurer will issue you with a receipt.